theopenlane/core/README.md

 - Questionnaire creation, customization, and automation for easier internal and external interactions with your staff, auditors, and vendors
 - Notification customizations, channel definitions, comments and histories on all your objects
-- Easy to use documentation editors and storage for Policies and Procedures, or whatever documentation is needed .... and more!
+- Easy to use documentation editors and storage for Policies and Procedures, or whatever documentation is needed
+- Trust Center, including custom controls, vanity domains, and analytics
+- Vulnerability Management with integrations to GitHub, AWS Security Hub, and GCP Security Command Center .... and more!

 ### High-level Roadmap

-- Trust Center and vanity domains - Now available!
 - Automated Evidence collection
 - Continuous GRC features
-- Vulnerability Management
 - Source code scanning
 - Internal training programs and tracking mechanisms